massoncheg/forgejo-docs/docs/admin/database-preparation.md

    Replace database name as appropriate.

-   **Using an accent- and case sensitive collation such as `utf8mb4_bin` is important**, because Forgejo often relies on these sensitivities, and if those assumptions are broken, that may lead to internal server errors or other unexpected results.
+   **Using an accent and case sensitive collation such as `utf8mb4_bin` is important**, because Forgejo often relies on these sensitivities, and if those assumptions are broken, that may lead to internal server errors or other unexpected results.

 6. Grant all privileges on the database to the database user created above.